SheaMeyers/StoryTranslatorReactDotnet/README.md

 ## Running with Docker

 This project does container a Dockerfile and docker-compose.yml.
-To run the project you can simply run `docker compose up` in order to run the project.
+To run the project you can simply run `docker compose up` in order to run the project and skip the steps above.

 ## Initialized Data

 This project will add initial test data by default to help demonstrate the functionality of this application.
 To turn this off set `InitializeData` in the `appsettings.json` files

+## Unit tests

+This project contains unit tests.
+To run them first create a database `storytranslatorreactdotnettest` which the tests will use and then run `dotnet test` to run the tests.